DerDoktorFaust/HistoriansLocalLLMToolkit/README.md

 - AI-assisted analysis and summarization
 - Batch processing of research collections

-All processing occurs locally using models hosted through LM Studio.
+All processing occurs locally using models hosted through LM Studio (or another OpenAI compatible API).

 ---